Introducing PLATINUM SD-980 Solid Hardfacing MIG Wire

 Platinum SD-980 is a great "all-rounder", combining excellent abrasion resistance with moderate impact strength.
 This makes it a great choice for metal-to-ground (or ground-engaging) applications where shock and blows are likely to occur.

-SD-980 is also suitable for metal-to-metal applications such as shear blades, lunch dies, etc.
+SD-980 is also suitable for metal-to-metal applications such as shear & guillotine blades, punch dies, tracks, pulleys, etc.

 - Excavator bucket lips and teeth